armand0e/TrustyOldLuma/README.md

    - Ensure Steam is completely closed
    - Verify the game owner's account is still logged in
    - Check that you ran the setup script as Administrator
+   - Make sure the DLL path in DLLInjector.ini is correct

 3. **Games Not Showing Up**
    - Verify the App IDs are correct
    - Make sure the AppList files are saved properly
    - Check that Steam Family Sharing is set up correctly
+   - Ensure Koalageddon is properly configured

 ### Need More Help?
 If you're still having issues: